tstorch/aiman/_setup/generate_framework_prompt.md

    - For the source: verify `content_hash` present and stable
    - For the summary: verify `citations` present (at least one item)
 4) Prompt rendering:
-   - Render a task prompt and confirm layout: central task → agent addendum → config/index excerpts
+   - Render a task prompt and confirm layout: central task → agent addendum → optional model addendum → config/index excerpts
    - Confirm provenance auto-injection: `created_by`, `generated_with.prompt_ref`, and `generated_with.prompt_hash`
+   - If a model addendum is enabled for the selected model (see constraints matrix), verify it appears after the agent addendum; otherwise confirm no model addendum is included
 5) Reflection (ACE – Agentic Context Engineering):
    - Create a reflection with all ACE phases and a curator handover
 6) Export a prompt for one agent and check the exported artifact